ScratchAddons/ScratchAddons/README.md

 ## About

-Scratch Addons Userscript is a userscript that has all the features of Scratch Addons' (supports both Chrome and Firefox).
+Scratch Addons Userscript is a userscript that has all the features of Scratch Addons' extension.
 Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.
+Learn more about Scratch Addons [here](https://github.com/scratchaddons/scratchaddons#readme)

 ### What's actually an "addon"?